dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         some `K` and `V` determined either by the pattern's explicit type arguments or inferred from the matched value type.*

+    2. If the length of the map determined by calling `length` is not equal to the number of subpatterns, then the match fails. *This match failure becomes a runtime exception if the map pattern is in a variable declaration.*

-    2. Otherwise, for each entry in `p`:
+    3. Otherwise, for each entry in `p`:

         1. Evaluate the key `expression` to `k` and call `containsKey()` on the value.
 If this returns `false`, the map does not match.